plant-microct-tools/leaf-traits-microct/README.md

 ### Leaf tortuosity and airspace diffusive traits analysis: `Leaf_Tortuosity.py`
 A python version of the method used by [Earles et al. (2018)](#references) has been developped and can be used from the command line.
-It is now stable enough and has been used to analysis more than 30 segmented scans.
+It is now stable and has been used to analysis more than 30 segmented scans in an automated command line function.
 There are still some glitches with certain stacks and I will troubleshoot that in the following days.
 Please contact me if you use this function in order to improve it.

-_The code is currently stable in an automated command line function.
-An interactive version, probably as notebook, will be produced from this code._
+If you run into an error, please create an issue and copy the error message into it.
+An interactive version, probably as notebook, will be produced from this code.

+Note that the code works only for hypostomatous leaves with stomata on the abaxial surface at the moment.
+I will implement other types of leaves as I run into them.
+If you have some, please contact me.

-##### What is being produced by the function:
+#### What is being produced by the function:

 Stacks as tiff files

 - 3D stacks of the Tortuosity factor and Path length at the edge of the airspace (32-bit)
 - 2D means in cross and longitudinal sections of the above (32-bit)
 - 3D stack of the unique stoma airspace regions, i.e. the regions of the airspace colored according to the closest stoma.
 This is computed by computing the geodesic distance starting for each stoma and comparing with the global geodesic distance.
 A unique region is then defined as L<sub>geo</sub><sup>i</sup> = L<sub>geo_leaf</sub>, where _i_ is the number of the stoma.
+- 3D stack of the airspace outline touching only mesophyll cell, but not touching the epidermis (i.e. the edge of the mesophyll cells).

 Results as text files